mavenraven/forecast/README.md

 not persisted.

-The business logic is tested primarily through request specs. `VCR` is used for API stubbing. `TimeCop` is used for testing the caching indicator product requirement.
+The business logic is tested primarily through request specs. `VCR` is used for API stubbing. `ActiveSupport::Testing:TimeHelpers` are used for testing the caching indicator product requirement.

 `ActiveSupport::Cache::Store` is used for caching.
 In a real production app, we would use `ActiveSupport::Cache::RedisCacheStore` as the backing store.